KhouloudTlidi20/Morocco_Map_Game/README.md

 2. Get cities coordinates from the image and put them in the CSV file ("list_of_morocco_cities.csv").
 <br>
 3. I made some changes on the original image and remove the written cities on it.
+4. Write the programme (I am using PyCharm).

 ## 🖇️ Resources: